Tradeoffs and Comparison Complexity: Relationship to Existing Models

-\textit{Monotonicity}.
-The $L_1$-complexity model also satisfies a monotonicity property, wherein $x'>_{D}x$ implies $\rho(x',y)\geq \rho(x,y)$: that is, improving a choice option along each attribute cannot lead to a decrease in its probability of being chosen.\footnote{See Proposition \ref{PROP:L2_monotonicity} in the Appendix.
-More generally, each of $L_1$, CDF, and CPF representations satisfy monotonicity with respect to the appropriate dominance notions; see Lemma \ref{LEM:monotonicity} in the Appendix.} Just as the LDM generates dominance violations, the LDM also violates monotonicity.
-For example, take the the parameterization of LDM discussed above and consider the options $x=(5,5,0)$, $x'=(10,5,0)$, and $y=(0,0,0)$.
-The LDM predicts the monotonicity violation $\rho(x',y)<\rho(x,y)$.
-In Appendix \ref{APP:L_2}, we show that such monotonicity violations arise generically in the LDM. \\
+Second, the $L_1$-complexity model also satisfies a \textit{monotonicity} property, wherein $x'>_{D}x$ implies $\rho(x',y)\geq \rho(x,y)$: that is, improving a choice option along each attribute cannot decrease its probability of being chosen.\footnote{See Proposition \ref{PROP:L2_monotonicity} in the Appendix.
+Each of $L_1$, CDF, and CPF representations satisfy monotonicity with respect to the domain-specific dominance notions; see Lemma \ref{LEM:monotonicity} in the Appendix.} The LDM, on the other hand, violates monotonicity.
+For example, take the LDM parameterization discussed above and consider $x=(5,5,0)$, $x'=(10,5,0)$, and $y=(0,0,0)$: here, the LDM predicts the monotonicity violation $\rho(x',y)<\rho(x,y)$.
+In Appendix \ref{APP:L_2}, we show that such monotonicity violations arise generically in the LDM.

-This discussion highlights a key difference in how the analyst should interpret the attributes within each model, and the types of applications appropriate for each model.
+This highlights a key difference in how the analyst should interpret the attributes within each model.
 As the $L_1$-complexity model satisfies dominance and monotonicity, it describes settings where the ranking within each attribute is unambiguous to the DM, and where choice rates principally reflect the difficulty of making tradeoffs across attributes.
-On the other hand, since the LDM violates dominance and monotonicity, it is better suited to applications where choice rates also reflect difficulty in processing within-attribute differences, or alternatively, reflect disagreement in a population over the valence of attributes.\\ \\ \textbf{Relationship to Bayesian Probit.} Our multinomial choice model shares similarities with the Bayesian Probit model developed in \cite{natenzon_random_2019}.
-In this model, the DM has i.i.d.
+On the other hand, since the LDM violates dominance and monotonicity, it is better suited to applications where choice rates also reflect difficulty in processing within-attribute differences, or alternatively, reflect disagreement in a population over the valence of attributes.\\ \\ \textbf{\textit{Relationship to Bayesian Probit.}} \citet{natenzon_random_2019} develops a \textit{Bayesian Probit} model, which like ours, models a DM who responds to imprecise comparisons in a Bayesian fashion.
+Here, the DM has i.i.d.
 Gaussian priors over $v_x$, and chooses based on signals $s_x=v_x+\frac{1}{p}\epsilon_x$ received for each option in the menu, where $\epsilon_x\sim N(0,1)$ are jointly normal across options.
-The pairwise correlations of $(\epsilon_x,\epsilon_y)$ allow the model to capture a notion of the ease of comparison between options, where $x,y$ are more comparable if $(\epsilon_x,\epsilon_y)$ are more highly correlated.
+The pairwise correlations of $(\epsilon_x,\epsilon_y)$ allow the model to capture the ease of comparison between options, where $x,y$ are more comparable if $(\epsilon_x,\epsilon_y)$ are more highly correlated.